PhilRoli/Batch_Scripts/README.md

 - **startup_programms______.bat**: Opens the programms which the user wants to open at certain places / while doing ceratin activitys.

-- **tasklistOut.bat**: Outputs the content of the tasklist command every 5 seconds to a file on my desktop.
-Also echos the number of lines in the file into the cmd window.
+- **tasklistOut.bat**: Outputs the content of the tasklist command to a file on my desktop and then opens said file.

 ---